Mijones22/davan690.github.io/_drafts/personal-blogs/2019-07-17-embedding-shiny-io.md

 use-site-title: true
 ---

-Here is a simple embedding of a shiny app.
-The one embedded below is a really kol DIY ANOVA written by *Danilo Pecorino*.
+Here is a simple embedding of a shiny app with the salesman shiny app.

 <iframe width="450" height="400" scrolling="yes" frameborder="no"  src="https://pecostats.shinyapps.io/DIY_ANOVA/"> </iframe>